Germinating the seeds

 Aim to keep the seeds between 66 and 81° F (19-27°C).
 I have no information about how well they germinate outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

-The seedlings are small when they sprout, and they grow slowly, so they require close monitoring the first few 2-3 months, to ensure they are not neglected.
+The seedlings are small when they sprout, and they grow slowly, so they require close monitoring the first few 2-3 months, to ensure they aren't neglected.

-Lighting -- After they sprout, keep them in a bright spot, with protection from afternoon sun.
+Lighting -- After they sprout, continue giving them in a bright spot, with protection from afternoon sun.

-Watering: After the seedlings are 6 weeks old, you may allow the soil surface to dry out between waterings, but aim to keep the rest of the soil evenly moist most of the time.
+Watering: Continue keeping the soil surface moist.
+Once they are 6 weeks old, you may allow the soil surface to dry out between waterings, but aim to keep the rest of the soil evenly moist most of the time.
 Never let it dry out completely, but also avoid keeping it constantly soggy.

 If your water supply is very high in minerals (= "hard water"), you might need to use bottled water or rainwater.

 Feeding -- For the first 4 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer that contains micronutrients.
 Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
-When they are 4 months old, you may switch to an all-purpose granular fertilizer if you wish.
+When they are 4 months old, you may switch to a granular fertilizer.
+Use an all-purpose fertilizer that contains micronutrients.

-Climate -- The plant will probably need to be grown indoors, except in Zones 10 or above.
+Climate -- It will probably need to be grown indoors, except in Zones 10 or above.
 Ideal temperatures seem to be between 55 and 85 degrees F (13-29°C).
 I have no information how it will do outside that temperature range.
 Since it comes from forests, it enjoys filtered sunlight.
 Adult plants can handle some sun, but may need some shade from strong afternoon sun.

 Over about 50% humidity is best.
 If your plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier, sold at home improvement stores and some thrift shops.